 The TLR9-1237 TC (rs5743836) SNP is located in the promoter region, and an in silico study found that the C variant allele creates an alternative NF-κB binding site, which may be functionally relevant.
 It is believed to enhance the transcriptional activation of TLR9 and potentially affect CpG-DNA activation of pro-inflammatory cytokines, consequently exacerbating the inflammatory response[10].
-Moreover, functional studies have demonstrated that C variant allele carriers exhibit significantly higher luciferase activity, indicating that rs5743836 regulates the transcriptional activity of the TLR9[10].
+Moreover, functional studies have demonstrated that C variant allele carriers exhibit significantly higher luciferase activity, indicating that rs5743836 regulates TLR9 transcriptional activity[10].

 Mutations in the promoter region have been predicted to affect the expression or stability of regulatory regions[34], a theory which would explain the higher expression levels of TLR9 mRNA in GC tissues, particularly for TLR9-1237 C allele carriers.

-The presence of H. pylori in the gastric mucosa is a preponderant factor for the carcinogenesis.
-The vast majority of these host colonies are free living, but it is known that this bacterium can bind strongly to gastric epithelial cells and induce humoral and cellular immune responses, and may also cause ultra-structural changes in these cells[28].
+The presence of H. pylori in the gastric mucosa is a preponderant factor for carcinogenesis.
+The vast majority of these host colonies are free-living, but it is known that this bacterium can bind strongly to gastric epithelial cells and induce humoral and cellular immune responses, and may also cause ultra-structural changes in these cells[28].
 However, H. pylori lipopolysaccharide is not a good immune system activator, so the creation of an alternative NF-κB binding site generated by the presence of TLR9-1237 C variant allele would cause a greater inflammatory response and facilitate the carcinogenic process[35].

 Regarding TLR9-1486 C/T (rs187084), an in silico analysis showed that this SNP created a putative Sp1 binding site, which may be functionally relevant[36].
 Recently, Martínez-Campos et al[26] found both upregulation of TLR9 mRNA in peripheral blood mononuclear cells and a higher concentration of TLR9 protein in the sera of patients diagnosed with uterine cervical cancer and human papillomavirus.
 However, no significant difference was observed in TLR9 expression levels among CC, TC, and TT carriers of TLR9-1486 SNP, a finding which was likely due to the limited sample size.

-In conclusion, our results demonstrate that TLR9-1237 TC + CC and TLR9-1486 TC + TT, whether alone or in combination are associated with risk for gastric carcinogenesis in the Brazilian population.
+In conclusion, our results demonstrate that TLR9-1237 TC + CC and TLR9-1486 TC + TT, whether alone or in combination, are associated with risk of gastric carcinogenesis in the Brazilian population.
 Moreover, the results suggest that upregulation of TLR9 mRNA levels in premalignant and malignant gastric tissues may be influenced by TLR9-1237 TC + CC variant genotypes.
-The pattern of the host’s immune response, along with genetic and environmental factors, are essential for understanding the pathology of GC, thus polymorphisms in genes that affects its expression, such as TLR9 could have an effect on the development and clinical manifestation of disease.
+The pattern of the host’s immune response, along with genetic and environmental factors, are essential for understanding the pathology of GC.
+Thus, polymorphisms in genes that affects its expression, such as TLR9, could have an effect on the development and clinical manifestation of disease.

 ARTICLE HIGHLIGHTS